 - 1000+ franchise units

-Prajodh Rajan and Vikas Phadnis launched Eurokids, a significant participant in the preschool sector.
-EuroKids has made a name for itself as a top option for parents looking for a high-quality education for their children, with more than 1000 preschool centres dispersed over 350 cities in India, Nepal, and Bangladesh.
-The EuroKids brand is poised for success with an anticipated compound growth rate of around 32% over the next three to four years.
+Prajodh Rajan and Vikas Phadnis founded an important player in the preschool industry, Eurokids.
+EuroKids has a reputation for being a top option for parents looking for a high-notch education for their children, with more than 1000 preschool facilities dispersed around 350 cities in India, Nepal, and Bangladesh.
+The brand EuroKids is well-positioned for success, with a predicted compound growth rate of about 32% over the next three to four years.